-For this assignment, you will write a concise but persuasive written report that analyzes the question, making a clear argument on an issue, using concepts from the course, and logic and data from the case.
-The strongest case write-ups will link the appropriate course material to the arguments being made, rule out counterarguments, and be written in a clear and concise manner.
+The assignment also includes short essay questions about the case.
+You will write a concise but persuasive answer that analyzes the question, making a clear argument on an issue, using concepts from the course, and logic and data from the case.
+The strongest case answers will link the appropriate course material to the arguments being made, rule out counterarguments, and be written in a clear and concise manner.
 How well you communicate your ideas will be considered in the evaluation of the assignment.
 There is no need to use outside sources (i.e., the case and class readings suffice).